MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Using-HTTPS-and-Certificates.md

 ||NavUserPassword|**Not enforced**<br /><br /> Credentials in addition to all other communication over the network are sent in clear text.
 Use SSL to help secure this.|

 ## Implementing Security Certificates
  [!INCLUDE[navnow](includes/navnow_md.md)] Universal App only works using an HTTPS protocol.
 This means that you must configure a valid certificate on the server.
-If a trusted, valid, and signed certificate is configured on the [!INCLUDE[nav_server](includes/nav_server_md.md)], the end\-user does not have to do anything.
-If a self\-signed certificate is configured on the [!INCLUDE[nav_server](includes/nav_server_md.md)], the end\-user must install a certificate on their device.
+If a trusted, valid, and signed certificate is configured on the [!INCLUDE[nav_server](includes/nav_server_md.md)], the end-user does not have to do anything.
+If a self-signed certificate is configured on the [!INCLUDE[nav_server](includes/nav_server_md.md)], the end-user must install a certificate on their device.
 The steps for implementing certificates will vary depending on the platform the user is using.

  For more information, see [How to: Implement Security Certificates in a Production Environment](How%20to:%20Implement%20Security%20Certificates%20in%20a%20Production%20Environment.md).

 > [!IMPORTANT]
->  It is recommended to only use self\-signed certificates for testing purposes and never in a production environment.
+>  It is recommended to only use self-signed certificates for testing purposes and never in a production environment.

 ## See Also
  [Developing for the Microsoft Dynamics NAV Universal App](Developing-for-the-Microsoft-Dynamics-NAV-Universal-App.md)